 Phonics and Reading Workshop

-Now that all of the Reception children have settled into school, the Reception staff ran a workshop one afternoon to show parents how children at Holly Park are taught phonics.
+The Reception staff ran a workshop one afternoon to show parents how children at Holly Park are taught phonics.

 They heard the Jolly Phonics songs, saw flashcards, learnt about the order that letters are introduced and how the children can use these to build up simple words.
 The parents also heard about the reading routines for Reception Class and the importance of sharing books with their children.
 There were resources on display and every parent got an information pack to take away.